—–BEGIN PGP SIGNED MESSAGE—–

 5.1 Handling of security incidents

-Security incident handling is RCTS CERT’s main service.
+Security incident handling is CSIRT FCT’s main service.
 A security incident

 is any action or set of actions developed against a compute or network of